rpokorny/sass-extend-bug/README.md

 The problematic scss input is present in the `index.scss` file.
 Run `yarn build` to see the output when this file is processed with the `sass` compiler (dart-sass).
 Run `yarn node-sass-build` to see the output when the file is process with the `node-sass` compiler.
-The `node-sass` compiler gives the output that I would expect - it includes the disabled hover styles.
-The `sass` output does not include the disabled hover styles.
+The `node-sass` compiler gives the output that I would expect - it includes the `.foo.bar` styles.
+The `sass` output does not include that selector.